JeffreySarnoff/RollingFunctions.jl/docs/src/overview.md

 ## Overview

 This package gives you the ability to apply a summarizing function to successive equi-length subsequences of some larger data sequence.
-Simply put, you decide on a summarizing function 𝒮, specify a window 𝒲, and provide the data sequence.
-The package does what you ask.
+Simply put, you decide on a summarizing function 𝒮, specify a window 𝒲, and provide the data 𝒟.  The package then does what you have asked.

-Windows are specified by length (span) 𝚆ₗ and kind (choice of behavior) 𝚆ₖ and approach (manner of application) 𝚆ₐ.
+Windows are specified by length 𝓁 (span) and kind 𝓀 (choice of behavior) and approach 𝒶 (manner of application).